jdeluyck/kcoreorg-website/_posts/2020/2020-08-18-macvlan-host-access.md

 I use `192.168.1.192/26` as the range where I run my macvlan containers. `192.168.1.254` is reserved for the macvlan interface.
 My DNS container runs in the non-reserved space, though, on IP address `192.168.1.2`.

-For my own references, to add this to `/etc/network/interfaces` use the following syntax, adapting to the right subnet and interface:
+For my own references, to add this to `/etc/network/interfaces`{: .filepath} use the following syntax, adapting to the right subnet and interface:

 ```text